NEH Mini-Grant Application

 Funding will be granted in any amount, up to $2000.
+These funds may be granted to one or more agencies in a given academic year.

 The OCTC NEH Mini-Grant is made possible in conjunction with the OCTC NEH Endowment (initiated in 2011 with an NEH Challenge Grant and completed in 2017).
 The grant serves to promote and support the humanities at OCTC with programs such as the Common Reading program, the Global Studies program, as well as many others.
 The purpose of the mini-grant component is to support complementary programs throughout the OCTC service area.